juhasev/sample-ninja-help/registration-log.md

 ## Registration log
-Registration log allows you to review in detail what happening with individual panelists.
+Registration log allows you to review in detail what is happening with individual panelists.